Altinn/altinn-studio-docs/content/solutions/altinn-platform/_index.md

 ---

-The Altinn Platform consist of serveral reusable components that support Apps deployed in Altinn Apps.
+The Altinn Platform consist of serveral reusable components that support apps deployed in Altinn Apps.
 The components are deployed as microservices.

 {{% children description="true" depth="1" %}}